locka99/cpp-to-rust-book/09_features_compared/polymorphism.md

 ## Rust

 Rust has limited support for polymorphism.
-This can be very frustrating as we'll see and it may well be that some restrictions will relax in time.
+This can be very frustrating as we'll see and it is a pain point that many new programmers will run into.
+Why can C++ do polymorphism and Rust can't?

+The two plausible answers are a) not to repeat the mistakes of C++, b) the language hasn't gotten to addressing the issue properly.

 But for the moment the rules are as follows:

 1. Function name overloading - there is none.
 See section below for alternatives.
 2. Coercion.
 Rust allows limited, explict coercion between numeric types using the `as` keyword.
 Otherwise see below for use on `Into` and `From` traits.
 3. Parameteric - similar to C++ via generics.
 4. Inclusion - there is no inheritance in Rust.
-The nearest thing to a virtual method in rust is a trait with an implemented function that an implementation overrides with its own.
+The nearest thing to a virtual method is a trait with an implemented function that an implementation overrides with its own.
 However this override is at compile time.

 ### Alternatives to function name overloading